The Internet of Things and the BOT model

 Achieving your BOT meaning and delivering what the client truly needs today, requires an in-depth understanding of the Internet of Things.
 The amount of data that you can collect and use can now come from every part of your process with a huge amount of additional functionality.

 By investing in your understanding and use of the IoT you can ensure that processes that you develop are able to make full use of the functionality of the devices that can be linked to it.
-This will help you to make your processes function smoothly and more efficiently while enabling you to make the correct business decisions.
+This will help you to make your processes function smoothly and more efficiently while enabling you to make the correct business decisions or you can use the services of IoT consultants.